Fixitfetish/fpga_potpourri/VHDL/dsplib/_readme_dsp.md

 The main goal of this library is simplify the process of moving designs between different FPGA device types and vendors with different DSP cell primitives.
+This only works for basic operations and features that are supported by all DSP cells.
+Highly optimized solutions will always be device and vendor specific and are not considered here.

 ---